Bezlin-Johnson/convert_text_to_speech/README.md

 author: "@bezlin6mechminerz"
 ---

-Ever wondered if you could get a computer to read aloud what you typed.Well, thats what we are going to do today.
-A simple webpage where we type something and the computer reads that aloud.Sounds complicated?!It isn't.We are going to have a lot of fun with what we will be making.
+Ever wondered if you could get a computer to read aloud what you typed.
+Well, thats what we are going to do today.
+A simple webpage where we type something and the computer reads that aloud.
+Sounds complicated?!
+It isn't.
+We are going to have a lot of fun with what we will be making.

 The workshop will look something like this.